Welcome to today's edition of the Rush 24-7 podcast.

 Well, you've got piled on again yesterday.

-Uh apparently the man who was the chief of staff for Colin Powell went over to something called the when I want to get this right.
+Apparently, the man who was the chief of staff for Colin Powell went over to something called the, when I want to get this right, the new, some new liberal think tank.

-The new darn it, I can't find the new American something or other.
+The new, darn it, I can't find the new American something or other.

 Let me get the name of this.